New South Wales State Emergency Service

 The New South Wales State Emergency Service (NSW SES), an agency of the Government of New South Wales, is an emergency and rescue service dedicated to assisting the community in times of natural and man-made disasters.
-The NSW SES is made up almost entirely of volunteer members, numbering over 10,214 as of July 2021.
+The NSW SES is made up almost entirely of volunteer members, numbering over 10,919 as of September 2023.
 Members are easily identified by their distinctive orange overalls.

+From 1955 up until the 1970s the NSW SES was previously named the Civil Defence Service and is still in use up until today.

-The agency is led by its Commissioner who reports to the Minister for Emergency Services and Resilience, presently Steph Cooke.
+The agency is led by its Commissioner who reports to the Minister for Emergency Services.

 Leadership

-The current Commissioner of the NSW SES is Carlene York who took up her appointment on 28 October 2019.
-The Minister for Emergency Services and Resilience, Steph Cooke, is responsible to the NSW parliament for the emergency services portfolio which includes NSW SES.
+The current Commissioner of the NSW SES is Michael Wassing who commenced in the role on 2 December 2024.

+The Minister for Emergency Services, is responsible to the NSW parliament for the emergency services portfolio which includes NSW SES.